lapikit/lapikit.dev/docs/components/separator.md

 | --------------------- | ------------- | -------------------- |
 | `–-separator-color`   | `–-kit-scrim` | Color of separator   |
 | `–-separator-opacity` | `0.12`        | Opacity of separator |

+To organize your data, combine Separators with [List](/docs/components/list) for greater legibility.